 After successfully completing this intense summer program, she went on to be recognized by the Governor of New Jersey, Thomas Kean, for her accomplishments in the area of dance performance.
 This opened the door to her facilitating a grassroots program at her local high school for students who enjoyed performing arts.
-These carefully chosen students would be trail blazers in what is now called the performing arts curriculum in most public school programs today.
-In the programs infancy, students were bused at the end of the week to attend dance, drama, or voice classes in substitute for “study hall” or “specials” in their high school schedule.
+These carefully chosen students would be trailblazers in what is now called the performing arts curriculum in most public school programs today.
+In the program's infancy, students were bused at the end of the week to attend dance, drama, or voice classes in substitute for “study hall” or “specials” in their high school schedule.
 These programs are now a basic curriculum in most schools.

-Once graduating high school, Delicia went on to attend University of the Arts, in Philadelphia PA and completed three years majoring in Modern Dance Performance with a minor in Ballet.
-During her college years, she began to teach and perform around the Philadelphia area, and has had experience dancing with Will Smith, AKA (Fresh Prince and Jazzy Jeff) and Boys 2 Men.
-In university she professionally trained under great Dance Master’s like Pat Thomas from the Martha Graham Company and Milton Myers of Ailey Dance School.
+Once graduating high school, Delicia went on to attend the University of the Arts, in Philadelphia PA, and completed three years majoring in Modern Dance Performance with a minor in Ballet.
+During her college years, she began to teach and perform around the Philadelphia area and has had experience dancing with Will Smith, AKA (Fresh Prince and Jazzy Jeff) and Boys 2 Men.
+In university, she professionally trained under great Dance Masters like Pat Thomas from the Martha Graham Company and Milton Myers of Ailey Dance School.
 Finally, starting a family Delicia moved to the North Carolina area in 1998.
 In 2002, Delicia started her first dance school in the Wakefield area of Raleigh, Productions School of Dance & Theatrical Arts.
 Loving dance with all her heart, she went on to open a few smaller schools and had retired to teaching and directing dance in local daycares, and some public and private middle and high schools, while nurturing her own small children at home as a single mom.

 During this season she began to reconnect to her faith and use dance to worship God in the liturgical dance.
 She experienced the manifestation of this calling under the leadership of Senior Pastor Andy Thompson of World Overcomers Christian Church, as their dance ministry director.
-In 2009 she spread her wings and became founder and artistic coordinator of ReStoReD WORSHIP Arts Production Co., where she inspired to continue to serve God through dance and the worship arts, therefore after creating a professional atmosphere for worship arts ministries, Delicia ultimately aspired to build a new level of restored respect for the performing arts in ministry and the community at large.
+In 2009 she spread her wings and became the founder and artistic coordinator of ReStoReD WORSHIP Arts Production Co., where she inspired to continue to serve God through dance and the worship arts, thereby after creating a professional atmosphere for worship arts ministries, Delicia ultimately aspired to build a new level of restored respect for the performing arts in ministry and the community at large.
 This was accomplished by establishing dance ministries throughout the Triangle Area.

 In 2014, Delicia decided to walk through an open door and began the completion of her Bachelor of Arts degree at William Peace University.
-She graduated the university with the honor of Magna Cum Laude, in Liberal Studies with a Concentration in Dance.
-She continued her educational path with Magna Cum Laude honors, at The University of North Carolina in Greensboro by obtaining her Master Degree in Applied Arts and Science as well as a second Master Degree in Peace and Conflict Studies.
+She graduated from the university with the honor of Magna Cum Laude, in Liberal Studies with a Concentration in Dance.
+She continued her educational path with Magna Cum Laude honors, at The University of North Carolina in Greensboro by obtaining her Master's Degree in Applied Arts and Science as well as a second Master's Degree in Peace and Conflict Studies.

 Her goal is for everyone to understand the discipline of dance, to embrace the fierceness of dance, and to behold the beauty of dance!